Angela Merkel: Trump shares blame for US Capitol storming | DW | 07.01.2021

 "I regret very much that President Trump not acknowledged his defeat since November and also again not yesterday.
 Doubts about the election outcome were stirred and created the atmosphere that made the events of last night possible."

+"This is a historic turning point for the United States, and this is an attack on liberal democracy in general. "

+"But I am certain: American democracy is stronger than this hatred.
+The institutions of democracy are more powerful than lies and incitement. "

-German Foreign Minister Heiko Maas was among the first to say the images from Washington DC showed a contempt for democracy.
+German Foreign Minister Heiko Maas was among the first on Wednesday to say the images from Washington DC showed a contempt for democracy.

 "The enemies of democracy will rejoice at these inconceivable images from #WashingtonDC," he tweeted.
 "Seditious words turn to violent actions — on the steps of the Reichstag, and now in the #Capitol.
 Contempt for democratic institutions has devastating effects."